Thermic Effect of Food - Is a Calorie Just a Calorie?

-We all know this isn't reality for 99% of those that have tried calorie deficits.
+We all know this isn't the reality for 99% of those that have tried calorie deficits.

 Macronutrient Choices.
 Because of the high thermal effect of protein, and the ease with which fats are digested, shuffling around the macronutrient content of your food choices may help.
 This will only work if you're not already consuming a high protein diet.

-If, say, your protein intake is only 10 to 15% of your daily calories, bumping it up to 30 to 40% will impact the amount of daily calories you burn.
-This difference will either allow you to eat slightly more food, or will allow for a very slight decrease in body fat levels while eating the same amount of daily calories.
+If, say, your protein intake is only 10 to 15% of your daily calories, bumping it up to 30 to 40% will impact the number of daily calories you burn.
+This difference will either allow you to eat slightly more food or will allow for a very slight decrease in body fat levels while eating the same amount of daily calories.

 Let's be honest here.
 The average person can make the following small adjustments to their diet and likely lose weight without ever needing to worry about the thermal effect of the macronutrients they intake.

 - Drop most of the sugar and flour you eat.